IbzanHyena/blog.ibzan.co.uk/articles/2023-01-06-typescript-template.md

 ## Is TypeScript the best templating language?

 Maybe.
-I don't really have enough recent experience with the competitors to say.
+I don&rsquo;t really have enough recent experience with the competitors to say.
-In particular, they're more flexible in that they can generate output beyond just HTML.
+In particular, they&rsquo;re more flexible in that they can generate output beyond just HTML.

 For generating a webpage, however, I think TypeScript with JSX may be the simplest option.
 Everything can be written in one place in one language.